gimelbrantlab/magic/README.md

     metric to train on, either "Kappa", "Accuracy", or for data with only two classes "ROC" [default "Kappa"]

+*-a, --training_genes_file*:
+    subsets data to preset file with training genes, to use specify "mouse", "human" or the name of a training genes file in the reference folder [default "none"]

 *-s, --sampling_method*:
     resampling method to use when training classifiers, one of "none", "down", or "up" [default "none"]